risc0/risc0/website/api/zkvm/precompiles.md

 > [commit the `Cargo.lock` file to git][commit-lockfile], to ensure versions don't get accidentally updated.

-When using cryptography indirectly, e.g. via the `cookie`, `oauth2`, or `revm`, crates it may be possible to enable acceleration support without code changes by applying a [Cargo patch][cargo-patch].
+When using cryptography indirectly, e.g. via the `cookie`, `oauth2`, or `revm`, crates it may be possible to enable precompile support without code changes by applying a [Cargo patch][cargo-patch].

 An example of how to use these crates to accelerate ECDSA signature verification